 What you can do if diastasis recti is negatively impacting your postpartum mental health.

 Diastasis recti (DR), aka the separation of your two sets of abdominal muscles, is a common occurrence in pregnancy.
 In fact, it happens in over 50% of pregnancies.
-Typically, diastasis recti occurs in the third trimester and may last into postpartum.
+Typically, it occurs in the third trimester and can persist longer with many women still looking for ways to heal diastasis recti years later.

 Diastasis recti can leave your abs and core unsupported, forming a gap at the front of your tummy.
 As a result, the organs of your abdominal cavity can bulge, giving the appearance of a still pregnant belly.
 For many, this can feel frustrating.
 This can feel especially true if you’ve been able to return to overall fitness in the rest of your body.